emmaking-smith/Modular_Latent_Space/README.md

-# Transfer Learning for a Modular and Generalizable Chemistry Latent Space
+# Transfer Learning for a Foundational Chemistry Model
 Code for associated paper as described in King-Smith *et al.*

 ## Getting Your Bearings